-If you’re like me and you bought the Røde wireless go 2 to pair with a Sony a7S III, Sony A1, or Sony FX3, then you might have been disappointed after your first sit down in the studio to find a weird buzzing noise accompanying all of your audio.
+If you’re like me and you bought the Røde wireless go 2 (affiliate link) to pair with a Sony a7S III, Sony A1 (affiliate link), or Sony FX3, then you might have been disappointed after your first sit down in the studio to find a weird buzzing noise accompanying all of your audio.

 The Rode wireless go 2 buzzing noise doesn’t affect every individual Sony a7S III, Sony A1, or Sony FX3, but it is enough of an issue that people have been writing in forums looking for those with similar issues in a hope to fix the Rode wireless go 2 buzzing noise.

 In this post, I want to go over what my findings were in fixing the Rode wireless go 2 buzzing noise, the fixes and the things that just don’t work.

 I will summarise my findings at the start of the post, with more detailed explanations further down.
 Use the table of contents to best navigate around and find a solution that fixes your Rode wireless go 2 buzzing noise.

 Affiliate links are present on this page.
 Through partnerships with, but not limited to: Amazon, eBay and Commission Factory, I will make a small commission through qualifying purchases.
 This comes at no extra cost to you and is just a way for me to try and support myself and the blog.
 Thank you.

 What Does The Rode Wireless Go 2 Buzzing Noise Sound Like?

 Here is an example of the Rode wireless go 2 buzzing noise that might be accompanying, or ruining your footage.